Better Trails | Greater Access Goals

 Action Plan

-Refer to Mount Diablo State Park ARCGIS-based maps in the next section for orange highlights of potential trail locations.
+Refer to Mount Diablo State Park ARCGIS-based maps in the next section for orange highlights of the potential trail locations.

 Muir Day Use Area